flintwinters/Forj/README.md

 ## Overview

+I would like to collaborate on this project with others.
+Join the discord here [https://discord.gg/9dVuQs6wYg](https://discord.gg/9dVuQs6wYg).

 Forj is a programming language designed for expressive metaprogramming and low-level control.

 It is most similar to [Joy](https://github.com/Wodan58/Joy) and Lisp.